alechenninger/blog/posts/fakes.md

 creditService.assumeHoldOn(AccountId.of(1))
 ```

-Now this concept is reified for all developers to reuse (including your future self). **This is
+**Now this concept is reified for all developers to reuse (including your future self).** _This is
-encapsulation**: naming some procedure or concept that we may refer to it later.
+encapsulation: naming some procedure or concept that we may refer to it later.
 It builds the
 [ubiquitous language][ubiquitous-language] for your team and your tools.
 Having an obvious and
 discoverable place to capture and reuse a procedure or concept that comes up while testing:
 *that's* convenience.